-A rework to keys that connects them to Moris was mentioned in the anniversary live stream.
-What are the challenges with balancing this key item?
+A rework to Keys that connects them to Moris was mentioned in the anniversary live stream.
+What are the challenges with balancing these items?
 Will we see this change soon, or is it still far off?

 I can’t talk about when this change will happen yet.
 We are still in the prototyping and discovery phases right now.
-It is quite challenging to find the right recipe to make Moris and keys part of the normal flow of a match.
-We want to make sure the Mori and key are not so much of a surprise.
-But it is more of something a player or players work towards, and it is understood in a normal match that this sort of event can happen.
-So the victory is not stolen from you.
+It is quite challenging to find the right recipe to make Moris and Keys part of the normal flow of a match.
+We want to make sure the Mori and Key are not so much of a surprise, but more like something players work towards, and it is understood in a normal match that this sort of event can happen, and [there is no sense of] the victory getting stolen from you.

 As a Survivor, getting to save yourself before the Killer gets you can feel so good.
 This is something we want to preserve, that feeling on the Survivor side.
 It’s the same thing with the Mori, we want to preserve the feeling of power you can have as a Killer.
 But both can feel terrible when you are on the other side, and that’s what we need to be careful with.

 One thing players could do back in the day is bring a Key and see the hatch very early in the game, unlike now when the hatch appears much later in the match.
 So it was there right at the beginning, and you could get all four Survivors coordinated to escape through the hatch at the same time.
 It was always quite a surprise when that happened.
 It was funny, but of course, it was not at all balanced for the Killer.